 “It’s stacked in favor of large asset managers, but it’s a money game and everyone is in it to make a buck and that is where [the stock] goes — it goes to the best customers of those brokers,” Lutts says.

-The reality is your broker perceives individual investors as poor.
+The reality is your broker perceives individual investors as unattractive targets for IPOs.
 Instead, management, employees, friends and families of the company going public may be offered the chance to buy shares at the IPO price in addition to investment banks, hedge funds and institutions.
-High-net-worth clients may be rewarded with IPO shares from time-to-time as well.
+High-net-worth clients may be rewarded with IPO shares from time to time as well.

 If you have an account with the broker bringing the company public and happen to keep most of your vast fortune with that broker, you may be able to beg your way into a hot IPO.

 “That still doesn’t mean you’re going to get in.
 For LinkedIn’s [IPO], for instance, unless you were friends or family, you were probably out of luck,” says Jeremy Carpenter, former portfolio analyst with Investor Solutions in Miami.

 Lutts agrees, “I manage $500 million, and I can’t get the really hot ones.”

 How long before I can sell an IPO stock?

 One of the biggest attractions of buying IPO stock is the enormous potential for profit — often on day one.
 When shares of LinkedIn were first publicly offered, prices rose 109 percent from $45 to $94.25 on the same day.